eschul07/EricSchulte-JustForFun/N-Bit Gray Code Generator/README.md

     1. (Repeat for remaining rows until 'seq' is full)
 1. Bitwise XOR Row 2 of 'seq' with Row 1 of 'seq'
     1. (Repeat for remaining rows until 'seq' is full)
-1. Output the kth row of 'seq' on each posedge of clk signal
+1. Output the kth row of 'seq' on each positive edge of the clock signal